This is the authentic Italian Braciole recipe from Naples.

-The pine nuts and raisins give the filling a sweetish flavor, perfect to contrasts and exalt the full and savory taste of the melted cheese coming out of braciole.
+The pine nuts and raisins give the filling a sweetish flavor, perfect to contrast and exalt the full and savory taste of the melted cheese from the Braciole.

 Braciole is a traditional Sunday recipe for family lunches.
 The beef rolls – cooked in abundant sauce – are served after a big bowl of pasta, seasoned with part of the braciole sauce.
 Smart.
 Also because it takes at least two hours to cook the dish: it’s the secret for a delicious, tender, and tasty meat.